christophmeise/ldtr-web-business/src/postsenglish/test.md

 Far too often we allow our Inner Critic to badmouth us for every little thing that doesn't go as planned.
 In fact, we can't really please him, can we?
 Now think about how you treat your best friend - especially when they are not perfect.
 We bring up love and understanding, and that's exactly how you should treat yourself from now on! **The most important words you will ever hear are the words you say to yourself.** So from now on, talk to yourself as if you were your biggest fan!
 When you get a compliment from someone, your mind can always interject, 'Yeah, that's nice, but the compliment is only because she wants to be in your circle of friends anyway.'
 Or because she wants to hear the same thing from me.'
 But when you compliment yourself, your mind has no choice but to believe you. **So shower yourself with compliments!** Stand in front of the mirror, look yourself in the eye and say all the wonderful words you wish your partner, your parents or your girlfriend would say to you.
 The crazier you feel about it, the more effective it is and in the long run, it changes your entire relationship with yourself.

 If your inner cheerleader is having a hard time finding loving, encouraging, and positive words at first, affirmations are a great support.
-Next week I'll be publishing a **new blog article** where you'll get wonderful self-love affirmations from me and learn what the magic behind affirmations is!
+You can get instant access to your <a href="https://www.etsy.com/de/listing/974912455/self-hypnosis-outstanding-self?ref=shop_home_active_2" target="_blank">"Outstanding Self-Confidence" Recording</a> to try it out!

 ***